sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

 Creating a deployment of Windows 10 S has some differences when compared to other versions of Windows.
 When [planning your deployment](windows-10-s-planning.md), you have to make sure that your [drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/Windows10SDriverRequirements) and [apps](https://docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-test-windows-s) are supported by Windows 10 S.

+This lab walks you through the process of configuring a Windows 10 S image for deployment.
+We'll customize an image, add the manufacutring registry key in WinPE, and then remove the registry key in Audit Mode.
+Then we'll configure recovery and prepare the image for shipment.

+Let's get started.

 ## Get the tools you need